HL7/terminology-fundamentals-ig/input/pagecontent/valuesetdefinition.md

                 <p>The HL7 Expression functions are an available syntax for the CLD that is described below, possibly including some recursive elements.
 Each recursive section is
 				considered a “clause”.
 The Value Set Definition Version contains a single mandatory Content Logical Definition that describes different types of specifications of content, some of which contain or reference Content Logical Definitions; thus the definition is inherently recursive.
 The list of functions is described in Section 6.</p>
-                <p>If a content logical definition content expression contains Concept Representations that can change yet are still considered a representation of the same concept,
-				then the value set version may change due to a Code System Version change alone.</p>
             </td>
             <td>ED (???)</td>
             <td>1..1</td>